 For the soup

-- Small knob ginger julienned
+- Small knob of ginger julienned

 - ½ medium onion finely chopped